demisto/content/Packs/GoogleChronicleBackstory/Integrations/GoogleChronicleBackstory/README.md

 Use the Chronicle integration to retrieve Asset alerts or IOC Domain matches as Incidents.
 Use it to fetch a list of infected assets based on the indicator accessed.
 This integration also provides reputation and threat enrichment of indicators observed in the enterprise.

-**Note:** The `gcb-list-alerts` command would fetch both Asset as well as User alerts if any specific alert type is not specified.
+**Note:** The `gcb-list-alerts` command would fetch both Asset as well as User alerts depending upon the argument `alert_type`.
 In this case, the total number of alerts fetched might not match with the value of the page_size argument and this is a known behaviour with respect to the endpoint from which we are fetching the alerts.

+#### Troubleshoot

+##### Problem
+Demisto invokes data pull every minute and looks for alerts/events generated at the last minute.
+The alert/event has 2 timestamps; the time when the event was generated (event timestamp) on the source product(EDR, Firewall, etc) and the event hit Chronicle(ingestion timestamp).

+Considering the latency of the data pipeline usually, the ingestion timestamp can be significantly delayed compared to the event timestamp.
+Given the fact that Chronicle APIs fetches the alerts/events based on event timestamp, if queried in real-time there are high chances of the alerts getting missed.
+Considering Demisto queries for events in the last 1 minute and if the pipeline latency is greater than a minute, such events are missed in Demisto.

+##### Solution
+In order to fetch the missed events, the ingestion should query the historical time range. i.e. the time window to query needs to be increased from the current last minute to a larger window (15 mins, 30 mins, etc).
+The time window parameter in the integration configuration is provided to achieve the same.
+Select the time window to query Chronicle with a historical time range.
+While selecting the time window consider the time delay for an event to appear in Chronicle after generation.

 ## Configure Chronicle on Cortex XSOAR
 ---